3 key takeaways

 The final step is to put your competencies on your resume.
 Double-check the spelling and formatting.
 Review the job description again so you can feel confident you’re adding the best ones.

-Pro tip: some organizations actually publish the core competencies they’re looking for, removing the guesswork.
-That way everyone is on the same page with what’s needed to excel and serve in the role.
-Of course, you should only list the core competencies that match your strengths, so you’re not starting the relationship with a lie or getting caught in an awkward moment.
+Pro tip: Some organizations actually publish the key competencies they’re looking for.
+That way, everyone is on the same page with what’s needed to excel and serve in the role.
+Of course, you should only list the skills that match your strengths, so you’re not starting the relationship with a lie or getting caught in an awkward moment.

-The Federal Bureau of Investigation (FBI) outlines the top eight core competencies required for special agents to excel, including:
+For example, the Federal Bureau of Investigation (FBI) outlines the top eight core competencies required for special agents to excel:

 - Collaboration